Postings and search sources:

-- Handshake: When employers ask to post internships and post-grad jobs for VT students, Handshake is where they post.
-Includes internships offered by some offices at Virginia Tech.
+- Handshake: Where employers can post internships and post-grad jobs for VT students.
+Includes internships posted by some offices at Virginia Tech.

-- Campus internEXP is a program for student internships with Virginia Tech departments.
+- Campus internEXP is a program for paid, part-time student internships with Virginia Tech departments.

 - CareerShift: search for jobs and contacts in every type of organization.

 - Peer Career Advisor Program in CPD.

 - Career-field websites; choose your field(s) from over 20 options.

 - More resources to seek internships (and post-grad jobs).